 Skip to Content

-Fetch Data from Public API to Your SAP Build Application
+Fetch Data from Public API to Your App

-Configure your application to fetch records from a public API when a food item is scanned, using a Get Record command, which first needs to be configured.
+Configure your application to fetch records from a public API when a food item is scanned.

 You will learn

-• How to configure your application to fetch records from a public API
+• How to fetch records from a public API

 Created by